 There is a growing danger that people will get hurt because of a deliberate or inadvertent attack on critical infrastructure such as power stations and hospitals.
 Ideas to address these dangers have included Microsoft’s suggestion of a digital Geneva Convention with an independent NGO, the Global Cyber Attribution Consortium, to monitor compliance.
 Although this and other UN initiatives could take years to come to fruition, the balance of risks vs rewards are steadily tipping towards a system of rules for at least some nations, especially if this has geopolitical advantages mirrored in other economic and military ties.
 A formal cyber security treaty of this kind would rest as much on its political and symbolic capital as its technical detail.

 ‘States needs to advocate the need for cyber cooperation instead of cyber warfare.
-Indeed, states have an obligation to work towards such as treaty to make this happen in order to prevent a harmful cyber attack; 2019 could be the year for such an agreement for neighbouring countries,’ says Braendle.
+Indeed, states have an obligation to work towards such as treaty to make this happen in order to prevent a harmful cyber attack,’ says Braendle.

 Prediction: A local government somewhere will ban public-sector ransomware payments